 Chemotherapy uses drugs to kill or slow the growth of cancer cells while causing the least possible damage to healthy cells.
+The goal of chemotherapy is usually to shrink the cancer, reduce symptoms and improve quality of life.
+For some people with mesothelioma, chemotherapy doesn't work.

-The main chemotherapy drugs for pleural mesothelioma are pemetrexed in combination with cisplatin or carboplatin.
+The main chemotherapy drugs used for pleural mesothelioma are pemetrexed in combination with carboplatin or cisplatin.
+The targeted therapy drug bevacizumab may be added to this combination.
 Research shows that using some drugs together can give improved results compared with using just a single drug.
-Vinorelbine or gemcitabine may be used if mesothelioma comes back.
+Vinorelbine (and less commonly gemcitabine) may be used if mesothelioma returns.